Competition, stability, and functionality in excitatory-inhibitory neural circuits: Functionality of E-I networks

+We have shown that the E$^2$-I setup is capable of discriminating signals of a specified mean \(\bar u\) and minimum separation \(\updelta\), cf. Proposition~\ref{prop: FLI}.
+This capability is also enjoyed by the E$^k$-I setup, cf. Proposition~\ref{prop: k-FLI}, albeit the increase in the number of neurons does not translate into a higher precision.
+Recall also that in Assumption~\ref{ass: insu} (resp.
+Assumption~\ref{ass: insu-k}), a normalization is applied to make it easier to control the characterization of FLI (resp. k-FLI).

-The E\textsuperscript{k}I setup is powerful in discriminating signals of a specified mean \(\bar u\) and minimum separation \(2\bar\updelta\).
-However, if the input signals to the excitatory nodes are off-mean or have a separation less than \(2\bar\updelta\), the firing rate model instead displays a `soft' winner-takes-all (WTA) behavior, or might even wholly fail to discriminate between the inputs.
-We tackle this problem in two steps: we first correct for the off-mean and ensure the outputs are centered at \(\bar u/2\), which for this section we limit to \(\bar u = 1\); the output states of the excitatory neurons can then can be fed to subsequent layers with appropriately designed \(\bar u\) to ensure an ultimate output that exhibits full WTA.
+However, if the input signals to the excitatory nodes are of an unknown or unexpected mean (say, for E$^2$I, \(u_{E_1} + u_{E_2} \neq 0\) still remains) or have a separation less than \(\updelta\), the firing rate model instead displays a \textit{soft} WTA behavior, settling short of complete activation or inhibition.
+Even worse, if the input mean is off by too much, it could wholly fail to discriminate between the inputs, with all E neurons simultaneously saturating or being inactivated.
+Here, we address this problem by stacking multiple E$^k$I motifs in a columnar organization.
+We do it in two steps: in the first layer, we correct for the mean, as otherwise information might be lost at saturation or inactivation.

+Secondly, we work on the resulting \textit{normalized} output of the excitatory neurons, to be fed into subsequent layers to ensure an ultimate output that exhibits \textit{full} WTA, as opposed to \textit{soft} WTA.